How Many Layers of Skin Do You Have?

 What does the middle skin layer (dermis) do?

 The dermis is your skin anatomy’s middle layer.
 It has a lot of important jobs, too!
-The dermis:

-• HOLDS YOUR HAIR – The roots of your hair are embedded in the dermis.
+The roots of your hair are embedded in the dermis.

-• MOISTURIZES YOUR SKIN – Oil glands make a sticky, waxy substance called sebum next to your hair follicles.
+Oil glands make a sticky, waxy substance called sebum next to your hair follicles.
 Sebum makes your skin soft and waterproof.
-Without sebum, your skin would be too dry.
-On the other hand, too much sebum can clog your pores and cause painful pimples, especially during puberty.

-• SQUIRTS SWEAT OUT – When you’re hot, the sweat glands in your dermis make a liquid that cools off the surface of your skin.
+When you’re hot, the sweat glands in your dermis make a liquid that cools off the surface of your skin.
 Sweat comes out of your epidermis through sweat pores.

-• STAYS IN TOUCH WITH THE WORLD – Nerve endings in your dermis help you know sharp, smooth, hot, cold, and other interesting sensations.
+Nerve endings in your dermis help you know sharp, smooth, hot, cold, and other interesting sensations.
 These nerves send messages to your brain.

-• HAS LOTS OF NUTRIENTS – Blood vessels give your skin fresh oxygen, vitamins, and minerals.
+Blood vessels give your skin fresh oxygen, vitamins, and minerals.

 What does the bottom skin layer (hypodermis) do?

-fat cells in the hypodermis (subcutaneous tissue)
+fat cells in the hypodermis skin layer

 Fat cells